jamesgpearce/monomi/README.md

 A.K.A.
 MObile NOde MIddleware

-Monomi is middleware for [Connect](http://github.com/senchalabs/connect) (node.js) that provides tools for handling mobile (and other types of) browsers.
+Monomi is middleware for node.js/[Connect](http://github.com/senchalabs/connect) that provides tools for handling mobile (and other types of) browsers.

-Monomi can which type of browser the client is using to access the node.js server, by providing the 'detectBrowserType' middleware.
+Monomi detects which type of browser the client is using to access the node.js server, by providing the 'detectBrowserType' middleware.
 It places the type of browser (as a string) in the request.monomi.browserType property: